M-Naga-Shankar/Codtech-quiz-app/README.md

   {
     question: "Your question here",
     options: ["Option1", "Option2", "Option3", "Option4"],
-    answerIndex: 2 // Index of the correct answer (0-based)
+    answerIndex: 2  // Use index starting from 0
   }
 ];